innoq/tabelle/README.md

 sufficient.
 The CSS and HTML Markup for both is compatible, so any styling or customization that you do will work for both.

+## Tabelle Search

+It is also possible to add a `<tabelle-search>` component which connects to a Tabelle and provides the Tabelle with a search over all columns within the table.
+The `<tabelle-search>` component communicates with the Tabelle by sending an Event to the Tabelle implementation while the user is typing in an input field contained in the component.
+This works with either the `<ta-belle>` or `<tabelle-cljs>` components.

 ## Options

 In `<ta-belle>` or `<tabelle-cljs>` you can add the following properties to activate the following behavior